apache/cordova-docs/docs/en/edge/guide/platforms/wp8/plugin.md

             }
         }

-Then, in JavaScript you need to call `exec` like this:
+The JavaScript would need to call `exec` like this:

         cordova.exec(win, fail, "com.mydomain.cordovaExtensions.Echo", ...);

-## Interpreting your arguments in C#
+## Interpreting Arguments in C#

-The data received by your plugin method is a string value, but in actuality looking at our JavaScript code, we see our intention was to pass an array of strings.
+In the example discussed in Application Plugins, the data your plugin receives is a string, but what if you want to pass an array of strings?
+Suppose the JavaScript `cordova.exec` call is specified like
-Looking back at our JavaScript call to `cordova.exec`, we see we passed `[str]`:
+this:

         cordova.exec(win, fail, "Echo", "echo", ["input string"]);

-If we inspect the options string passed in to our `Echo.echo` method, we see that the value is actually:
+The value of `options` string passed to the `Echo.echo` method is
+JSON:

         "[\"input string\"]"

-All JavaScript `exec` arguments are JSON encoded before being passed into C#.
+All JavaScript `exec` arguments are JSON-encoded before being passed into C#, and so need to be decoded:

-If we want to treat this as the string we were expecting, we need to decode it.
-We can use simple JSON deserialization.

         string optVal = JsonHelper.Deserialize<string[]>(options)[0];
         // optVal now has the value of "input string"

-## Passing results from C# to JavaScript
+## Passing Results from C# to JavaScript

-The base class BaseCommand provides methods for passing data to your JavaScript callback handlers.
-To simply signal that the command has succeeded, when no additional result info is needed, you can simply call:
+The `BaseCommand` class provides methods to pass data to JavaScript callback handlers.
+If you simply want to signal success with no accompanying result, you can simply call:

+        DispatchCommandResult();
-        DispatchCommandResult(); // calls back with an empty plugin result, considered a success callback
+        // calls back with an empty plugin result, considered a success callback

-To pass data back, you need to call a different version of `DispatchCommandResult`:
+To pass data back, you need to call `DispatchCommandResult`
+differently:

         DispatchCommandResult(new PluginResult(PluginResult.Status.OK, "Everything went as planned, this is a result that is passed to the success handler."));

-To pass structured object data back to JavaScript, it should be encoded as a JSON string:
+Use an encoded JSON string to pass structured object data back to
+JavaScript:

         DispatchCommandResult(new PluginResult(PluginResult.Status.OK, "{result:\"super awesome!\"}"));

-If you need to signal that an error has occurred, you can call `DispatchCommandResult` with a `PluginResult` object:
+To signal an error, call `DispatchCommandResult` with a `PluginResult` object whose status is `ERROR`:

         DispatchCommandResult(new PluginResult(PluginResult.Status.ERROR, "Echo signaled an error"));

-## Handling serialization errors in your plugin's C# method
+## Handling Serialization Errors

-When interpreting your arguments, it is a good idea to use a try/catch block in case we have bad input.
-This is a pattern used throughout the Cordova C# code:
+When interpreting your arguments, `try`/`catch` blocks help screen out bad input.
+This pattern appears throughout the Cordova C# code:

         string optVal = null;